Xenoblade Chronicles 2: Music

 Composition of the game's soundtrack was led by Yasunori Mitsuda.

 The game's original score was written by Yasunori Mitsuda, Kenji Hiramatsu, and Manami Kiyota and the duo of ACE (Tomori Kudo and Hiroyo Yamanaka).
 Mitsuda, who was also in charge of the audio budget, musician booking, schedule management, and sheet music proofreading, was first invited to the project by Takahashi in December 2014.
 Throughout the following year, Mitsuda and Takahashi held numerous meetings discussing the overall direction of the music, eventually inviting musical group ACE and Kenji Hiramatsu, who had also worked on the first Xenoblade Chronicles.
 At the meetings, each composer's contribution to the soundtrack was decided, with ACE primarily handling the field music, and Hiramatsu handling the battle music.
 According to Mitsuda, it was done in a way that would satisfy the fans, as they did not want to "ruin the image" that was set by the first Xenoblade Chronicles.
 With contributions from over 300 total musicians and 20,000 sheets worth of music, Mitsuda considered it the largest project he had ever worked on, with files and data from Pro Tools, his music production software, surpassing one terabyte in size.
 Overall, there were approximately 120 tracks recorded for the game, with around 25 of them being from Mitsuda.

-The soundtrack features performances from the Slovakian Bratislava Symphony Choir, as well as the Irish chamber choir Anúna.
+The soundtrack features performances from the Slovak Bratislava Symphony Choir, as well as the Irish chamber choir Anúna.
 Mitsuda, who had always wanted to work with Anúna after becoming a fan in the 1990s, claimed that their performances for the game made him cry.
 Two tracks, including the ending theme written by Mitsuda, were sung by Jennifer Bird of the English acoustic duo Tomorrow Bird.
 Before recording, Mitsuda and Bird corresponded so that she could properly convey the characters' emotions through her singing.
 While recording, Bird was able to improvise melodic elements of her singing, something that did not usually happen with Mitsuda's arrangements.